Stradek/ZenEngine/README.md

 All systems are subject to change in the future.

 # Key Features
-  - custom memory allocation management
+  - custom memory allocators
-  - decoupled game, editor, and engine projects and systems
+  - decoupled game and editor projects, as well as engine and it's systems
   - custom, in-engine runtime performance measurement system
   - simple cmake setup
   - tracy integration